 AKAH has conducted comprehensive school and hostel safety programmes reaching over 50,000 students and staff.
 The programmes integrated disaster risk reduction into the school curriculum by training children and all stakeholders on disaster management and motivating schools to raise disaster awareness within communities.
 This enabled a deep understanding of specific vulnerabilities, which was used to create scientific risk modelling and disaster management plans for the schools.

 AKAH has implemented school safety programmes with support from the European Union in Gujarat.
 We developed a school disaster preparedness module that has been revised and refined based on field experience to form a model that can be replicated across other disaster-prone states.
 We introduced non-structural risk mitigation measures in schools in Gujarat under the National School Safety Program, in collaboration with the Gujarat State Disaster Management Authority.
-AKAH has replicated the School Safety Programme in Baramulla District as a part of the Kashmir Rehabilitation Programme.
+We have replicated the School Safety Programme in Baramulla District as a part of the Kashmir Rehabilitation Programme.